Scott-Crawshaw/Calculus-Solver/README.md

 Finally, we created a command line interface that ties all the pieces together.
 When prompted, the user inputs an expression, recieves a calculation in human-readable format, and can continue to input more expressions should they desire.

 ## Need to Complete
-In terms of whats left of the main portion of the assignment, we need to decide where exactly the parentheses should be in the show instances of our datatypes.
-While their current placement is mathematically fine, it can be overwhelming to the reader.
-We also need to fix our printing of error messages; currently, they are printed with newline characters rather than creating a new line at said character locations.

 We also need to finish the "Special Feature" portion of the assignment.
 While we have allowed for laws to be read from a law file, we still need to implement arithmatic and alegebra.
-We would like our derivation to not stop when the calculus is complete, but to instead perform the final arithmatic and algebraic steps required to fully complete the derivation.
-We will hopefully use a package that can perform this arithmatic and algebra for us.
-It appears the "hint" package can perform the arithmatic.
+We would like our derivation to not stop when the calculus is complete, but to instead perform the final arithmetic and algebraic steps required to fully complete the derivation.

 ## Instructions
 To use our command line interface, simply run 'stack install', run the mentioned executable, and then input an expression when prompted.
 Instead of writing d/dx, write deriv x.
 If you would like to make adjustments to the laws, do so in LawList.txt.